Pluggable-Transports/Pluggable-Transports-website/_pages/implement/pt_openvpn.md

 And the following command to use Obfs4:
 ~~~
-bin/shapeshifter-dispatcher -transparent -server -state state -orport 127.0.0.1:3333 -transports obfs4 -bindaddr obfs4-127.0.0.1:2222 -logLevel DEBUG -enableLogging -extorport 127.0.0.1:3334
+bin/shapeshifter-dispatcher -transparent -server -state state -orport 127.0.0.1:OPENVPNPORT -transports obfs4 -bindaddr obfs4 -bindaddr obfs4-YOURSERVERIPADDRESS:OBFSPORT -logLevel DEBUG -enableLogging -extorport 127.0.0.1:3334
 ~~~

-When the server is run for the first time, it will generate a new public key and it will write it to a file in the state directory called obfs4_bridgeline.txt.
+When the server is running for the first time, it will generate a new public key and it will write it to a file in the state directory called obfs4_bridgeline.txt.
 This information is needed by the dispatcher client.
 Look in the file and retrieve the public key from the bridge line.
 It will look similar to this:
 ~~~
 Bridge obfs4 <IP ADDRESS>:<PORT> <FINGERPRINT> cert=OfQAPDamjsRO90fDGlnZR5RNG659FZqUKUwxUHcaK7jIbERvNU8+EVF6rmdlvS69jVYrKw iat-mode=0
 ~~~